Early stopping and polynomial smoothing in regression with reproducing kernels: Data-driven early stopping rule and minimum discrepancy principle

 We deal with the model (\ref{main}) with two regression functions: a smooth piece-wise linear $f^*(x) = |x - 1/2|-1/2 $ and nonsmooth heavisine $f^*(x) = 0.093 \ [4 \ \textnormal{sin}(4 \pi x) - \textnormal{sign}(x - 0.3) - \textnormal{sign}(0.72 - x)]$ functions.
 The design points are random $x_i \overset{\textnormal{i.i.d.}}{\sim} \mathbb{U}[0, 1]$.
 The number of observations is $n = 200$.
 For both functions, $\lVert f^* \rVert_n \approx 0.28$, and we set up a middle difficulty noise level $\sigma = 0.15$.
 The number of repetitions is $N = 200$.

 In panel (a) of Figure \ref{fig:hist}, we detect that our stopping rule $\tau$ has a high variance.
-This could be explained by the variability of $\tau$ around its proxy version $t^*$ or by the variability of the empirical risk $R_t$ around its expectation at $t^*$.
-To understand this phenomenon, we move back to Theorem \ref{th:1} and notice that the remainder term there vanishes at the fast rate $\mathcal{O}(\sqrt{r}/n)$ when the kernel rank is fixed.
-If the kernel is not of finite rank, as a consequence, the worst-case rate is $\mathcal{O}(1/\sqrt{n})$, and we could not guarantee that we get a true remainder term at the end.
-Thus, the high variance comes from a large remainder term.
-Moreover, it has been shown in \cite{blanchard2018early} that the term $\mathcal{O}(\sqrt{r}/n)$ is unavoidable for the spectral cut-off algorithm (in their notation, it corresponds to $\sqrt{D}\delta^2$ where $\delta^2 = \frac{\sigma^2}{n}$).

-If we change the signal $f^*$ from the smooth to nonsmooth one, the regression function does not belong anymore to $\mathcal{H}$ defined in (\ref{H:def}).
+However, if we change the signal $f^*$ from the smooth to nonsmooth one, the regression function does not belong anymore to $\mathcal{H}$ defined in (\ref{H:def}).
 In this case (panel (b) in Figure \ref{fig:hist}), the stopping rule $\tau$ performs much better than for the previous regression function.
-A conclusion one can make is that for smooth functions in $\mathcal{H}$, one needs to reduce the variance of the empirical risk.
-In order to do that and to get a stable early stopping rule that will be close to $t^*$, we propose using a special smoothing technique for the empirical risk.
+In order to get a stable early stopping rule that will be close to $t^*$, we propose using a special smoothing technique for the empirical risk.